 Human financial advisors typically make their money by charging a percent of AUM.
 Therefore, the higher the AUM, the more the advisor makes.
 Many financial advisors have minimum investment requirements of hundreds of thousands or even millions of dollars.
 While this may sound excessive, let’s consider the math.

 Let’s say you invest $10,000.
-If an advisor charges a 1% fee, the advisor makes $100 a year in managing your portfolio.
-This management includes ongoing portfolio management, in-person meetings, ongoing correspondence, etc. If the advisor wanted to make $50,000, she would need to have 500 clients.
-Consistently managing the portfolios and relationships of this many clients simply isn’t feasible.
-And that number would only cover her salary, not any of the overhead expenses that come with running a business.
+If an advisor charges a 1% fee, the advisor makes $100 a year managing your portfolio.
+This includes ongoing portfolio management, in-person meetings, ongoing correspondence, etc. If the advisor wanted to make $50,000, she would need 500 clients.
+Consistently managing the portfolios and relationships of this many clients isn’t feasible.
+And that number would only cover her salary, not any of the overhead expenses.

 As you can see, the financial model for human financial advisors is reliant upon high-net-worth clients.
 So how do robo-advisors make money?

-Robo-advisors also make money by collecting a percent of AUM, but robo-advisors can offer a far lower fee with far lower minimum investment requirements since they can handle so many more customers.
+Robo-advisors also make money by collecting a percentage of AUM.
+Still, robo-advisors can offer a far lower fee with far lower minimum investment requirements since they can handle so many more customers.
 The majority of the services provided by a robo-advisor are automated, and since most of the business occurs online, the overhead expenses are lower.

 Ease of Use

-The first is that the larger institutions, who had the resources to integrate more technology into the customer experience, were often large, established organizations.
-The size of these organizations meant they often lacked the nimbleness to experiment with newer technology.
+First, the larger institutions, which had the resources to integrate more technology into the customer experience, were often enormous, established organizations.
+The size of these organizations meant they often lacked the skill to experiment with newer technology.

 Taxes and Rebalancing

 Robo-advisors also automagically rebalance portfolios.
-Rebalancing is the ongoing process of making sure a portfolio maintains an appropriate asset allocation.
+Rebalancing is the ongoing process of ensuring a portfolio maintains an appropriate asset allocation.
 Why is this important?